Tufts Launchpad | Accelerator

 - Budget items may not include salaries or capital equipment.
 Certain other types of expenses are also excluded (for example, cost share on sponsored awards).

-- Upon completion of each milestone, the PI will submit a brief (one-half to one page) milestone summary to the TLA Program (Farnaz.Bakhshi@tufts.edu).
+- Upon completion of each milestone, the winner will submit a brief (one-half to one page) milestone summary to the TLA Program (Farnaz.Bakhshi@tufts.edu).

 - Any change in project scope or use of funds requires prior approval (for example, any extensions).

-- Within thirty (30) days of completion of the project, the PI will submit a final report to the TLA Program (Farnaz.Bakhshi@tufts.edu).
+- Within thirty (30) days of completion of the project, the winner will submit a final report to the TLA Program (Farnaz.Bakhshi@tufts.edu).